projectacrn/acrn-hypervisor/doc/tutorials/acrn_configuration_tool.rst

   Specify the capacity of the log buffer for each physical CPU.

 ``RELOC`` (a child node of ``FEATURES``):
-  Specify whether hypervisor image relocation is enabled on booting.
+  Specify whether the hypervisor image relocation is enabled on booting.

 ``SCHEDULER`` (a child node of ``FEATURES``):
   Specify the CPU scheduler used by the hypervisor.
   Supported schedulers are: ``SCHED_NOOP``, ``SCHED_BVT`` and ``SCHED_IORR``.

 ``MULTIBOOT2`` (a child node of ``FEATURES``):
-  Specify whether ACRN hypervisor image can be booted using multiboot2 protocol.
+  Specify whether the ACRN hypervisor image can be booted using the multiboot2 protocol.
 If not set, GRUB's multiboot2 is not available as a boot option.

 ``RDT_ENABLED`` (a child node of ``FEATURES/RDT``):
-  Specify whether enable Resource Director Technology(RDT) allocation feature.
+  Specify whether to enable the Resource Director Technology (RDT) allocation feature.
 Set to 'y' to enable the feature or 'n' to disable it.
   The 'y' will be ignored when hardware does not support RDT.

 ``CDP_ENABLED`` (a child node of ``FEATURES/RDT``):
-  Specify whether enable Code and Data Prioritization(CDP).
+  Specify whether to enable Code and Data Prioritization (CDP).
 CDP is an extension of CAT.
 Set to 'y' to enable the feature or 'n' to disable it.
   The 'y' will be ignored when hardware does not support CDP.

 ``CLOS_MASK`` (a child node of ``FEATURES/RDT``):
-  Specify cache capacity bitmask for the CLOS, only continuous '1' bits are allowed.
+  Specify the cache capacity bitmask for the CLOS; only continuous '1' bits are allowed.
 The value will be ignored when hardware does not support RDT.

 ``HYPERV_ENABLED`` (a child node of ``FEATURES``):
   Specify whether Hyper-V is enabled.

 ``IOMMU_ENFORCE_SNP`` (a child node of ``FEATURES``):
-  Specify whether IOMMU enforces snoop behavior of DMA operation.
+  Specify whether IOMMU enforces snoop behavior of the DMA operation.

 ``ACPI_PARSE_ENABLED`` (a child node of ``FEATURES``):
-  Specify whether ACPI runtime parsing is enabled..
+  Specify whether ACPI runtime parsing is enabled.

 ``L1D_VMENTRY_ENABLED`` (a child node of ``FEATURES``):
-  Specify whether L1 cache flush before VM entry is enabled.
+  Specify whether the L1 cache flush before VM entry is enabled.

 ``MCE_ON_PSC_DISABLED`` (a child node of ``FEATURE``):
   Specify whether force to disable software workaround for Machine Check